 An artist-led and artist-run platform providing an open platform for discussion around what it means to be British, led by BME women and non-binary people of colour.
 We Are Here UK work with British BME women and non-binary artists across the UK hosting exhibitions, workshops and panel discussions.

-Asian Women's Centre offering information, advice and meeting spaces for different generations of Asian women.
+Asian Women's Centre in London offering information, advice and meeting spaces for different generations of Asian women.
 Their services include advice, youth groups, multi-lingual homecare, older women's groups and domestic abuse support.

 Women's space for eating distress and combating disorders in Newcastle.
 Call or email to book an appointment for information, wellness, counselling and support.